cudail/snolf-rb2/README.md

 ## Changelog

+v2.2
+* Fixed Snolf bouncing off steep slopes like quarter- and half-pipes instead of going off them as expected
+* Changed how characters with 0 jumpfactor are handled in collisons

 v2.1
 * Fixed commands displaying an unhelpful error message instead of the correct help message if used with the wrong arguments